elliott800/ml_finance/docs/improvements.md

 - Harden `broker_api.py` exception handling and add structured logging (owner: backend/broker lead).
 - Pin `requirements.txt` and validate reproducible installs in a fresh venv (owner: devops/maintainer).
 - Add a minimal CI job that runs a lint and the smoke dry-run (owner: maintainer / CI owner).

-If you want, I can also run a quick patch to `scalper.py` and `broker_api.py` to add the `--dry-run` guard and some basic exception handling as a follow-up.